nusgeek/LearnJava/README.md

 # LearnJava

-Learning code interview by <<剑指offer>> from https://www.jianshu.com/p/010410a4d419
+Learning code interview by <i>Point to Offer 2</i> from https://www.jianshu.com/p/010410a4d419